^

 Insomnia

-• occurrence of disturbances in daytime functioning in the form of decreased attention, mood, daytime sleepiness, vegetative symptoms, etc.
+• the occurrence of disturbances in daytime functioning in the form of decreased attention, mood, daytime sleepiness, vegetative symptoms, etc.

-Insomnia (insomnia)
+Insomnia (sleeplessness)

 Sleep apnea syndrome